freaksavior/OptiHack5070/README.md

 Things to do, besides get sleep working:

-Disable CGF lock in the bios
+Disable CGF lock in the bios which seems to be locked, so this may not be doable.